-The Salomon Islands, south-west of Blenheim Reef, are one of the most popular anchorages and fortunately are one of those permitted by the authorities for visiting yachts (Ile Boddam and Ile Fouquet/Takamaka).
+The Salomon Islands, south-west of Blenheim Reef, are one of the most popular anchorages and fortunately are one of those that may be permitted by the authorities for visiting yachts (Ile Boddam and Ile Fouquet/Takamaka).

-The British authorities visit regularly to check yachts' permit papers.
+The BIOT Authorities visit regularly to check yachts' permit papers.

 The Salomon Islands offer the best all-round protection in the archipelago.
 Several boats were anchored there in safety when a tropical cyclone passed close by in May 1993, producing winds of up to 50 knots.
 Although fully fledged cyclones are not known to have passed over the archipelago directly, this incident served as a timely warning that even areas that are considered to be lying outside the known cyclone area should be treated with great caution during the cyclone season.

 The boats anchored at Salomon normally monitor VHF channel 69.

 Southwest of a line between Iles Diable & Poule.

 W (Diable) 5 deg S 21.05 / 72 deg E 12.51

 E (Poule) 5 deg S 21.45 / 72 deg E 13.17